kaelig/moniteur/README.md

 MIT

+## Acknowledgments

-Acknowledgments: "merci" to https://github.com/t32k/stylestats, which has been a great source of inspiration.
+_Merci_ to https://github.com/t32k/stylestats, which has been
+a great source of inspiration.

+And thanks to @oncletom for helping building the early versions of moniteur.

 ## Roadmap